-In the misinformation paradigm, false memories are caused by external misleading information and we term them exogenous false memories.
-These false memories have been found in all age populations (from infants to older people) through more than 40 years of investigation (Frenda, Nichols, & Loftus, 2011; Loftus, 2005).
-The misinformation paradigm focuses on false memories for details of an event.
-Yet, rich false memories of a wholly novel event can also be created using suggestive pressure.
-For instance, in the false memory implantation paradigm, participants have been presented with some fake evidence depicting a false event (e.g., a photo shopped old family picture) and then they are interviewed to elaborate on the false event.
-Otgaar, Candel, Merckelbach, and Wade (2009) presented children with a fake newspaper article about people being abducted by an UFO in their hometown when they were aged 4.
-The child participant was then told that his mother confirmed that he had been abducted by the UFO as well.
-Later, the participant was interviewed twice over seven days and asked to recall the UFO abduction.
-Many children (over 70%) vividly and falsely remembered that they were abducted by aliens (e.g., one child remembered seeing flashes, blue/green puppets and other abducted children in the UFO).
+According to the misinformation paradigm, false memories are caused by external misleading information; this is termed exogenous false memories.
+These false memories have been found in all age groups, from infants to older people in more than 40 years of investigation (Frenda, Nichols, & Loftus, 2011; Loftus, 2005).
+The misinformation paradigm focuses on the false memories of the details of an event.
+However, rich false memories of a wholly novel event can also be created by employing suggestive pressure.
+For instance, in the false memory implantation paradigm, participants are presented with fake evidence that depicts a false event such as an old family picture, which has been photo-shopped, and then they are interviewed to elaborate on the false event.
+Otgaar, Candel, Merckelbach, and Wade (2009) presented children with a fake newspaper article about people who were abducted by an UFO in their hometown when they were four years of age.
+Each of the participants was then told that his or her mother had confirmed that he or she had been abducted by the UFO as well.
+Subsequently, each participant was interviewed twice during a period of seven days and asked to recall the UFO abduction.
+The majority of the children, namely, over 70% vividly and falsely recalled that they had been abducted by aliens.
+One child, for example, remembered seeing flashes, blue/green puppets and other abducted children in the UFO.

-Exogenous False Memories
+Exogenous false memories

-Misinformation during Interview and Interrogation
+Misinformation during Interviews and Interrogations

 External misleading information can be both verbal and nonverbal.
 During police interviews and interrogations, the phrasing of the questions as well as gestures made by the interviewers might undermine the accuracy of witnesses’ memories.
-In one research line examining possible impacts from different types of questions (Kebbell, Evans, & Johnson, 2010; Kebbell & Johnson, 2000; Kebbell & Giles, 2000), participants first watched a short video of a crime such as a woman being attacked by a man; one week later, they answered “yes” or “no” to questions about the crime.
-Researchers found that negative questions (e.g., “Did the woman not have black hair?”), double negative questions (e.g., “Is it not true that the woman did not have black hair?”) as well as leading questions in which the expected answer was given (e.g., “It is true to say that the attack happened in a park, isn’t it?”) resulted in less accurate eyewitness memories compared with more simple questions (e.g., “Did the attack happen in a park?”).
+In one research line that examined the possible effects of different types of questions (Kebbell, Evans, & Johnson, 2010; Kebbell & Johnson, 2000; Kebbell & Giles, 2000), the participants watched a short video of a crime such as a woman being attacked by a man; one week later, they were asked questions about the crime to which they had to either answer yes or no. The researchers found that negative questions (e.g., “Did the woman not have black hair?”), double negative questions (e.g., “Is it not true that the woman did not have black hair?”) and leading questions (e.g., It is true to say that the attack happened in the park, isn’t it?”) resulted in less accurate eyewitness memories in comparison to simpler questions (e.g., “Is it true to say that the attack happened in the park?”). “

 Sharman and Powell (2012) compared witnesses’ susceptibility to misinformation across various phrasing structures of the interview questions.
-Participants went through the typical three-stage misinformation procedure (i.e., witnessing an event, receiving misinformation, and answering memory questions).
-Specifically, they were misinformed that there was an AJ’s logo on the perpetrator’s van when in fact there was an RJ’s logo in the film.
-They constructed different types of questions containing misleading information.
-Of relevance here are the closed specific questions that require a “yes” or “no” response and contain specific misleading details at the same time (e.g., “Did Eric have an AJ’s logo in large black letters on his van?”) and open presumptive questions that suggest certain (misleading) information is true (e.g., “Tell me more about the AJ’s logo on Eric’s van”).
-They found that these two types of questions resulted in the highest false memory rates (38%) for the misinformation as well as the least accurate memories for correct details.
+Participants went through a typical three-stage misinformation procedure, which comprised witnessing an event, receiving misinformation, and answering memory questions.
+They were specifically misinformed that there was an AJ’s logo on the perpetrator’s van when in fact there was an RJ’s logo in the film.
+The participants were asked different types of questions that contained misleading information.
+Of relevance were the closed specific questions that required a yes or no response and that contained specific misleading details (e.g., “Did Eric have an AJ’s logo in large black letters on his van?”) and the open presumptive questions that suggested certain (misleading) information was true (e.g., “Tell me more about the AJ’s logo on Eric’s van.”).
+The results revealed that these two types of questions resulted in the highest false memory rates (38%) for misinformation and the least accurate memories for correct details.